dialpad/dialtone-legacy/docs/components/list-item.md

 ---
 title: List Item
-desc: A list item is an element that can be used to represent individual items in a list.
+description: A list item is an element that can be used to represent individual items in a list.
 status: planned
 thumb: true
 storybook: https://vue.dialpad.design/?path=/story/components-list-item--default